brycewray/eleventy_bundler/src/posts/2018/10/client-too-smart.md

 <p>&nbsp;</p>

-**Note**: The icons shown were originally designed by [Sergey Ershov](https://www.iconfinder.com/Fishmoby) and are under the [Creative Commons license (Attribution 3.0 Unported)](https://creativecommons.org/licenses/by/3.0/).
+**Note**: The icons shown in the first graphic were originally designed by [Sergey Ershov](https://www.iconfinder.com/Fishmoby) and are under the [Creative Commons license (Attribution 3.0 Unported)](https://creativecommons.org/licenses/by/3.0/).
 That licensing requires me to indicate any changes I made, which were edits of the SVG originals for size and stroke color.